 Part of the fun of our gift exchange is trying to come up with that one gift everybody will want and “fight” over.
 It’s not my personality to cause such a ruckus, but trust me, there are people in my family that can certainly win that award.
 They are champion ruckus makers.
 Hmm…that’s a thought, maybe we’ll give trophies for “best gift” and “chief ruckus maker” that can be passed on year after year. (note to self)

 Typically, my strategy is to figure out what my kids are hoping to score and secretly plot to get that gift.
 I’ll let them squirm a bit but deep down they know I’ll eventually give it to them when we get home.
 So, in reality, they have double the chance of getting the gift they want.
 This also explains why all of my kids have Yeti tumblers and I have the knock off brand.
 (Insert sigh)

 This is my 2016 list of 12 gift ideas (under $30) that are sure to be winners.
 Heck, you might even come home with the “best gift” trophy.

 Now you can grab some wine, put your feet up, and click, click, click – you’re done!

 Over the river and through the woods to grandmother’s house we go.
-We all know that the rules get a little, shall we say, “overlooked” at the grandparents’ house – especially during the holidays (or summer vacations).
+We all know that the rules get a little, shall we say, “overlooked” at the grandparents’ house – especially during the holidays.
 But there is one hard and fast rule at our house.
 Car seats are not optional.
 There is no flexibility, not even a little wiggle room.
 Nada, none!